COVID 19 Update (July 21st, 2020)

 Our supply chain was severely impacted by the Covid disruptions.
-Production resumed to normal levels about mid-March and there was a significant bottleneck among the major carriers, be it the Post, UPS, FedEx or DHL.
-With the exception of a few stragglers, most of our late shipments have been expedited to us, this at a substantial cost above normal.
-We are in the process of working through the large number of parts received and hope to be up to date within the next week or so.
+Production resumed to normal levels about mid-March but there was a significant bottleneck among the major carriers, be it the Post, UPS, FedEx or DHL to get product to our warehouse.
+With the exception of three shipments still stuck, most of our late shipments have been expedited and received, this at a substantial cost above normal.
+We have made good progress but are still in the process of working through the large number of parts received with a limited amount of staff available despite recruiting efforts.
+We are also experiencing a far greater and later peak of orders this year, which has put substantial pressure on manufacturing operations.

 We are fortunate in that we carry a large inventory and that the majority of our orders are being shipped by the following business day.
-Please note that once we ship an order, we cannot predict delays that may occur for any variety of reasons.
-Certain countries have temporarily suspended receipt of all postal shipments, while others are experiencing customs delays.
+Please note that once we ship an order, we cannot predict delays that may occur for any variety of reasons such as carrier backlogs and customs delays because of Covid.

-We are committed to providing the best service possible and are going to great lenghts to ensuring the efficiency of our operations despite a reduced workforce.
-We are presently being inundated with status update requests and will strive to answer all in as timely of a fashion as we are able to.
+We are committed to providing the best service possible and are going to great lenghts and expense to ensuring the efficiency of our operations.
+We continue to be inundated with status update requests and will strive to answer all in as timely of a fashion as we are able to.
 Thank you for your understanding and patience.

 Is there a noticeable difference between 100% carbon and fiberglass backed carbon?